 1. Plan ahead.
 The best time to discuss sick-day management with your health-care team is before you become sick.
 You should agree on how to manage your blood glucose, when to test for ketones, and, most important, when to seek medical help.
 Keep adequate supplies of test strips, ketone strips and insulin on hand (if insulin is part of your sick-day treatment), and make sure to store them properly.

-When you are sick, let a friend, neighbor, or relative know, so that he can check in on you and call for help if you are unable to help yourself.
+2. When you are sick, let a friend, neighbor, or relative know.
+This way, he or she can check in on you and call for help if you are unable to help yourself.

-If you have symptoms of a cold or flu, check your blood glucose level and test your blood or urine for ketones, and continue checking both every four hours.
+3. If you have symptoms of a cold or flu, check your blood glucose level and test your blood or urine for ketones.
+Continue checking both every four hours.
 (In fact, you should set an alarm clock to wake you every four hours during the night.)
 If your blood glucose level is below 250 mg/dl and your blood or urine shows no ketones, stick with your usual insulin or pill regimen and continue checking your blood and urine every four hours until the symptoms have passed.

 4. If your blood glucose level rises above 250 mg/dl, if your blood or urine tests positive for ketones, or if you are vomiting repeatedly, call your health-care provider.

 5. Treat the underlying illness.
 Be sure to consult your health-care team and follow their directions for treating any sickness.
 This may mean taking a course of antibiotics if you have a bacterial infection or taking acetaminophen or other medicines for a fever.
 The sooner your illness resolves, the sooner your blood glucose levels go back to normal.